echo-air-model/echo-air-model.github.io/docs/code_details/health_impact_calcs.md

    4. Clips the dataframe to the California boundary.
    5. Adds area-normalized columns to the `hia_df` for more intuitive plotting.
    6. Grabs the minimums and sets them to 10<sup>-9</sup> in order to avoid logarithm conversion errors.
-   7. Updates the 'MORT_OVER_POP' column to avoid 100% mortality that arises from the update in step 6.
+   7. Updates the 'MORT_OVER_POP' column to avoid 100% mortality/incidence that arises from the update in step 6.
    8. Initializes the figure and plots four panes:
       1. Population density: plots the area-normalized population estimates for the group on a log-normal scale.
-      2. PM<sub>2.5</sub> exposure concentrations: plots the exposure concentration on a log-normal scale.
+      2. Pollutant exposure concentrations: plots the exposure concentration on a log-normal scale.
-      3. Excess mortality per area: plots the excess mortality per unit area on a log-normal scale.
+      3. Excess mortality/incidence per area: plots the excess mortality/incidence per unit area on a log-normal scale.
-      4. Excess mortality per population: plots the excess mortality per population for the group on a log-normal scale.
+      4. Excess mortality/incidence per population: plots the excess mortality/incidence per population for the group on a log-normal scale.
    9. Performs a bit of clean-up and formatting before exporting.

 ### `export_health_impacts`
 Exports mortality as a shapefile
 1. Inputs:
-   * `hia_df`: a dataframe containing excess mortality for the `endpoint` using the `function` provided
+   * `hia_df`: a dataframe containing excess mortality or incidence for the `endpoint` using the `function` provided
    * `population_columns`: a list of population columns to use from the population input file
    * `group`: the racial/ethnic group name
-   * `endpoint`: a string containing either 'ALL CAUSE', 'ISCHEMIC HEART DISEASE', or 'LUNG CANCER'
+   * `endpoint`: a string containing either 'ALL CAUSE', 'ISCHEMIC HEART DISEASE', 'LUNG CANCER', or 'CANCER'
    * `output_dir`: a filepath string of the location of the output directory
    * `f_out`: the name of the file output category (will append additional information)
    * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed